cruising the south pacific

 The background makes no difference as the image is in the relationship of the dots, not on the background.

-Try Again on the large screen!
+Try Again on the static starfield screen!